 EXUDATION PHASE

 In the exudation phase, skin injuries often lead to bleeding.
-The body then initiates hemostasis, which in turn leads to vasoconstriction and thromobocyte adhesion and aggregation.
+The body then initiates hemostasis, which in turn leads to vasoconstriction and thrombocyte adhesion and aggregation.
 In addition, the platelet plug forms and the blood coagulation cascade is activated.
-A fibrin clot is formed.
+A fibrin clot forms.
 This phase is characterized by crusts and necrosis.
-The cleansing phase then begins, during which vasodilation occurs to transport macrophages and neutrophil granulocytes to the wound area.
-Inflammatory cells repel germs, remove dead tissue, and release chemotactic agents and growth factors.
-Wound secretions exude.
-During this phase, the cells and hormones of the immune system are significantly involved in killing invading germs and in the healing process.
+The cleansing phase then begins, in which vasodilation occurs to transport macrophages and neutrophils to the wound area.
+The inflammatory cells fight off germs, remove dead tissue and release chemotactic substances and growth factors. wound secretion exuded.
+During this phase, the cells and hormones of the immune system play a key role in killing invading germs and in the healing process.

 GRANULATION PHASE

 In the granulation phase, new tissue is formed and the wound is filled.
-Fibroblasts and endothelial cells migrate into the wound margins.
-The fibroblasts form collagen under the degradation of the fibrin network, while the migrating endothelial cells give rise to capillaries, which provide optimal wound perfusion and ensure metabolism.
-A cellular matrix of fibroblasts, enthodel cells, macrophages, collagen, fibroneticin and hyaluronic acid, which gives its name to the granulation tissue, is formed.
-Bright red, glassy-transparent granules, the vascular trees of the numerous capillaries, appear here.
+Fibroblasts and endothelial cells migrate to the edges of the wound.
+The fibroblasts form collagen as the fibrin network breaks down, while the migrating endothelial cells form capillaries that ensure optimal wound blood flow and metabolism.
+A cellular matrix of fibroblasts, enthodeline cells, macrophages, collagen, fibroneticin and hyaluronic acid develops, which gives the granulation tissue its name.
+Here you can see light red, glassy-transparent granules, the vascular trees of the numerous capillaries.

-In the final phase, the epithelialization phase, the replacement tissue forms and scarring occurs, which can take several weeks.
-One-third of the diameter of the wound closes solely by shrinkage, as the granulation tissue becomes dehydrated and vascularized.
-The remaining two-thirds close by new formation of scar tissue, forming collagen fibers that cross-link and stabilize in bundles.
-Epithelial cells finally close the wound surface.
+In the last phase, the epithelization phase, the replacement tissue forms and scarring occurs, which can take several weeks.
+A third of the diameter of the wound closes exclusively through shrinkage, as the granulation tissue becomes less watery and less vascular.
+The remaining two-thirds close through the formation of new scar tissue, with the formation of collagen fibers that network and stabilize in bundles.
+Finally, epithelial cells close the wound surface.

 TISSUE MANAGEMENT